corkami/collisions/README.md

 - dummy chunks - used as comments
 - more than one comment
 - huge comments (lengths: 64b for MP4, 32b for PNG -> trivial collisions.
 16b for JPG, 8b for GIF -> no generic collision for GIF, limited for JPG)
-- store any data in a comment (UTF8 could be enforced)
+- store any data in a comment (ASCII or UTF8 could be enforced)
-- store anything after the terminator (usually used only for malicious purposes)
+- store anything after the terminator (usually used only for malicious purposes) - can be avoided by using two comments finishing at the same offsets.
 - no integrity check.
-CRC32 in PNG are usually ignored, which would prevent PNG re-usable collisions otherwise.
+CRC32 in PNG are usually ignored.
+However they can be all correct since the collision blocks declare chunks of different lengths - so even if the chunk datas starts differently, the chunk lengths are different
 - flat structure: [ASN.1](https://en.wikipedia.org/wiki/Abstract_Syntax_Notation_One) defines parent structure with the length of all the enclosed substructures, which prevents these constructs: you'd need to abuse a length, but also the length of the parent.
 - put a comment before the header - this makes generic re-usable collisions possible.